Cast Interviews: The Voices of Toy Story 4

 I’ll say with these toys, the new toys in this film, we looked at the toys that we grew up with.
 The ones that we played with.
 If you look at the original Toy Story, some of those are kind of the more classic toys.
 Like Slinky and Potatohead and stuff.
 So we went more to the 70s and 80s in terms of toys.
 And then just tried to figure out characters that weren’t just there on the screen just to be characters, but actually helped the story move along and supported Woody as much as possible.
 But were also entertaining as well.
 So it’s a great question because it’s really hard to do.
 People love Toy Story already.
 And then to try and introduce new characters into this, you go hope you like these characters that as much.
 And hopefully you do.

+The first movie was my favorite, so I didn’t think they could continue to blow us away with these movies!
 I personally think it’s magical what they’ve done.
 Such perfection with this movie (still 100% fresh on Rotten Tomatoes,guys!!)

 Producer Jonas Rivera added that they go to great lengths to bring truthful characteristics to these characters: